From "millions of scholarship dollars go unclaimed" to "it's too much work," misconceptions about college scholarships need debunking.

-"A full ride"—magic words to anyone beating the bushes for scholarship money.
+"A full ride."
+These are magic words to anyone beating the bushes for scholarship money.
 But students who get an all-expenses-paid college experience are rare.
 Let's move on to a more realistic view of scholarships.

-Myth #3: My outstanding grades/scores/extracurriculars/performance will bring scholarships to me automatically.
-Face it, there are many, many outstanding students like you.
-These students are competing with you for scholarship dollars.
-True, the more you have going for you, the more you may be awarded, but that doesn't mean you should sit back and wait for the money to roll in.
-It won't do it by itself.
+Myth #3: My talents and achievements will bring scholarships to me automatically.
+Face it, there are many, many outstanding students like you who are competing for scholarship dollars.
+True, the more you have going for you, the more you may be awarded, but that doesn't mean you can just wait for the money to roll in.
+You will need to find and apply for scholarships.

 Myth #4: Millions of scholarships go unclaimed.
-Most "unclaimed" scholarships go unclaimed because of their strict eligibility rules, such as a certain last name, hometown, or employer.
+Most "unclaimed" scholarships have narrow eligibility rules, such as a certain last name, hometown, or employer.
 If you see this statement in an ad for a scholarship search service, don't fall for it.
-Instead, use a free scholarship search tool, such as CollegeData's Scholarship Finder.
+Instead, use a free scholarship search tool, such as COLLEGEdata's Scholarship Finder.

 Myth #5: I can wait until my senior year to start looking.
 It is never too soon to start investigating scholarships and preparing to apply.
-Deadlines fall throughout your junior and senior years.
-Plan way ahead, build your case and you may be well rewarded!
+Scholarship deadlines will fall throughout your junior and senior years—some long before you receive your acceptance letters and financial aid offers from colleges.
+Plan way ahead, build your case, and you may be well rewarded!

 Myth #6: Only highly needy students get scholarships.
 Most private scholarships do not require financial information.
 They are awarded based on merit.